-3D printed fashion is providing designers with a range of tools they previously could’ve only dreamt of.
-With projects like on-demand, online fashion and fabric components, the fashion shows were bound to take notice.
+3D printing is providing fashion designers with a range of tools they previously could’ve only dreamt of.
+Projects like Sharecloth are changing the industry.
 Enter Alexis Walsh and Justin Hattendorf, collaborating together to merge digital simulation, 3D printing and traditional craft.

 Walsh has long been experimenting with 3D printing, allowing her to explore her interests in unique wearable designs with rigid structural forms.
 She and Hattendorf both worked together to develop a new app that helped develop the digital models.
 However, the app was never meant to do all the work, instead provide a basis for traditional handwork.
 The app generated complex, precise digital models which they could then add to with intuitive artisanal methods.